Profile of East Nusatenggara

 Economics structure in East Nusa Tenggara Province in 2011 was dominated by agriculture sectore (35,94%), processing (1,43%) and trading (17,48%).
 In agriculture sector, the biggest contribution is from cassava, followed by corn.

-East Nusa Tenggara Province main commodity are agriculture sector and services sector.
-Main commodity of agriculture sector are corn and cassava and plantation sub-sector with the main commodity of cocoa, coffee, coconut, clove, cashew and areca nut; fishery sector with the commodity of fishery catch, fresh water pond culture, sea culture, rice field cultivation, and brackish cultivation.
+East Nusa Tenggara Province main commodities are agriculture, plantation, stockbreeding, fishery and services sector.
+Main commodities of agriculture sector are corn, soybean, potato, pineapple, banana, sweet potato and cassava and plantation sub-sector with the main commodity of cocoa, coffee, coconut, clove, cashew, pepper and areca nut; fishery sector with the commodity of fishery catch, fresh water pond culture, sea culture, rice field cultivation, and brackish cultivation.
 The stockbreeding commodities sub-sector are cow, pig, sheep, goat, buffalo and horse.
 Main commodity of services sector is tourism, nature tourism and culture tourism.

 To support economic's activity, this province has 14 airports, namely Eltari Airport, Frans Sales Lega Airport, Gewayantana Airport, Haliwen Airport, H.H.
 Aeroboesman Airport, Komodo Airport, Lekunik Airport, Mali Airport, Soa Airport, Tambolaka Airport, Tardamu Airport, Umbu Mehang Kunda Airport, Wai Oti Airport, and Wonopito Airport.
 It has 2 roads, namely government road and provincial road. the provincial road length is 1.737.37 km, while the governemnt road length is 1.406.681 km.
 For sea transportation, it has 11 seaports, namely Atapupu Port, Baranusa Port, Ende Port, Labuan Bajo Port, Larantuka Port, Maumere Port, Raa-Rote port, Reo Port, Tenau-Kupang Port, Waikelo Port, and Waingapu Port.